INTO-CPS-Association/DTaaS/cli/README.md

 Please visit and download the
 [DTaaS Software](https://github.com/INTO-CPS-Association/DTaaS).

-The DTaaS service with base users and essential containers should be up and running before using the CLI.
+The DTaaS application with base users and essential containers should be up and running before using the CLI.

 ## Installation